EPAM Systems, Inc. (NYSE:EPAM) Shares Sold by Nicholas Investment Partners LP

-Nicholas Investment Partners LP trimmed its holdings in EPAM Systems, Inc. (NYSE:EPAM) by 4.4% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 1,707 shares of the information technology services provider’s stock after selling 79 shares during the period.
-Nicholas Investment Partners LP’s holdings in EPAM Systems were worth $677,000 as of its most recent SEC filing.
+Nicholas Investment Partners LP decreased its position in EPAM Systems, Inc. (NYSE:EPAM) by 4.4% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 1,707 shares of the information technology services provider’s stock after selling 79 shares during the quarter.
+Nicholas Investment Partners LP’s holdings in EPAM Systems were worth $677,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Alliancebernstein L.P. increased its holdings in shares of EPAM Systems by 264.3% in the 1st quarter.
-Alliancebernstein L.P. now owns 912,136 shares of the information technology services provider’s stock valued at $361,835,000 after acquiring an additional 661,754 shares during the last quarter.
-Norges Bank bought a new stake in shares of EPAM Systems in the 4th quarter valued at approximately $195,576,000.
-Oak Ridge Investments LLC increased its holdings in shares of EPAM Systems by 638.7% in the 1st quarter.
-Oak Ridge Investments LLC now owns 537,299 shares of the information technology services provider’s stock valued at $213,142,000 after acquiring an additional 464,566 shares during the last quarter.
-Price T Rowe Associates Inc. MD increased its holdings in shares of EPAM Systems by 220.5% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 300,872 shares of the information technology services provider’s stock valued at $107,817,000 after acquiring an additional 206,985 shares during the last quarter.
-Finally, The Manufacturers Life Insurance Company increased its holdings in shares of EPAM Systems by 198.9% in the 1st quarter.
-The Manufacturers Life Insurance Company now owns 287,054 shares of the information technology services provider’s stock valued at $113,872,000 after acquiring an additional 191,033 shares during the last quarter.
-91.81% of the stock is currently owned by institutional investors.
+Several other institutional investors have also recently made changes to their positions in EPAM.
+Alliancebernstein L.P. lifted its holdings in shares of EPAM Systems by 264.3% in the first quarter.
+Alliancebernstein L.P. now owns 912,136 shares of the information technology services provider’s stock valued at $361,835,000 after buying an additional 661,754 shares during the period.
+Norges Bank acquired a new stake in shares of EPAM Systems in the fourth quarter valued at $195,576,000.
+Oak Ridge Investments LLC lifted its holdings in shares of EPAM Systems by 638.7% in the first quarter.
+Oak Ridge Investments LLC now owns 537,299 shares of the information technology services provider’s stock valued at $213,142,000 after buying an additional 464,566 shares during the period.
+Price T Rowe Associates Inc. MD lifted its holdings in shares of EPAM Systems by 220.5% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 300,872 shares of the information technology services provider’s stock valued at $107,817,000 after buying an additional 206,985 shares during the period.
+Finally, The Manufacturers Life Insurance Company lifted its holdings in shares of EPAM Systems by 198.9% in the first quarter.
+The Manufacturers Life Insurance Company now owns 287,054 shares of the information technology services provider’s stock valued at $113,872,000 after buying an additional 191,033 shares during the period.
+Institutional investors and hedge funds own 91.81% of the company’s stock.

 In other news, CEO Arkadiy Dobkin sold 42,500 shares of EPAM Systems stock in a transaction dated Monday, May 24th.
 The stock was sold at an average price of $482.88, for a total transaction of $20,522,400.00.
 Following the completion of the sale, the chief executive officer now directly owns 1,361,893 shares in the company, valued at approximately $657,630,891.84.
 The sale was disclosed in a filing with the SEC, which can be accessed through this link.
 Also, CMO Elaina Shekhter sold 11,744 shares of EPAM Systems stock in a transaction dated Tuesday, June 8th.
 The shares were sold at an average price of $485.02, for a total value of $5,696,074.88.
 In the last ninety days, insiders have sold 72,948 shares of company stock worth $35,058,199.
 Company insiders own 4.80% of the company’s stock.

 EPAM Systems (NYSE:EPAM) last released its earnings results on Thursday, May 6th.
 The information technology services provider reported $1.81 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.39 by $0.42.
 EPAM Systems had a return on equity of 18.17% and a net margin of 12.57%.
 The company had revenue of $780.80 million for the quarter, compared to analysts’ expectations of $763.88 million.
 During the same quarter in the previous year, the business posted $1.43 EPS.
 The business’s revenue for the quarter was up 19.9% on a year-over-year basis.
-Research analysts anticipate that EPAM Systems, Inc. will post 6.5 earnings per share for the current fiscal year.
+Sell-side analysts forecast that EPAM Systems, Inc. will post 6.5 EPS for the current year.

-A number of brokerages recently commented on EPAM.
-Morgan Stanley upped their price objective on EPAM Systems from $467.00 to $510.00 and gave the stock an “overweight” rating in a research note on Monday, May 10th.
-Piper Sandler upped their price objective on EPAM Systems from $507.00 to $517.00 and gave the stock an “overweight” rating in a research note on Monday, May 10th.
-Needham & Company LLC boosted their price target on EPAM Systems from $460.00 to $525.00 and gave the stock a “buy” rating in a research report on Thursday, May 6th.
-Barclays boosted their price target on EPAM Systems from $450.00 to $521.00 and gave the stock an “overweight” rating in a research report on Monday, May 10th.
-Finally, VTB Capital reiterated a “hold” rating and set a $425.00 price target on shares of EPAM Systems in a research report on Monday, April 19th.
-One investment analyst has rated the stock with a hold rating and nine have issued a buy rating to the company.
-The company presently has an average rating of “Buy” and a consensus target price of $445.50.
+Several brokerages have recently weighed in on EPAM.
+Needham & Company LLC upped their price objective on EPAM Systems from $460.00 to $525.00 and gave the company a “buy” rating in a report on Thursday, May 6th.
+VTB Capital restated a “hold” rating and issued a $425.00 price objective on shares of EPAM Systems in a report on Monday, April 19th.
+Barclays upped their target price on EPAM Systems from $450.00 to $521.00 and gave the company an “overweight” rating in a report on Monday, May 10th.
+Morgan Stanley upped their target price on EPAM Systems from $467.00 to $510.00 and gave the company an “overweight” rating in a report on Monday, May 10th.
+Finally, Piper Sandler upped their target price on EPAM Systems from $507.00 to $517.00 and gave the company an “overweight” rating in a report on Monday, May 10th.
+One equities research analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average price target of $445.50.

 EPAM Systems Profile